 Keep in mind that both these companies only allow a single site on these plans.

 Self-hosted WordPress is 100% free software that you can install on any server.
-If you are real geek, you can technically run it for free off a home server.
+If you are a real geek, you can technically run it for free off a home server.
 But realistically, your main cost will be paying for shared Linux hosting.
 You can get good hosting for less than $3/mo when billed annually – that renews at only $8/mo when billed annually.

 Either way, self-hosted WordPress will have much cheaper pricing both relatively and absolutely no matter what host you use.

-With self-hosted WordPress, you’re not only getting a cheaper price month to month, you are also getting the ability to have unlimited features, unlimited design options and *unlimited websites.*
+With self-hosted WordPress, you’re not only getting a cheaper price month to month, you are also getting the ability to have unlimited features, unlimited design options, and *unlimited websites.*

 If you have two, three or more website ideas, you can put all of them on the same self-hosted account without paying more.
 With Weebly (and direct competitors like Squarespace and Wix) & WordPress.com – each new site is a new monthly cost.